tryton/tryton/doc/index.rst

   All moves are cancelled.

 The cost of the production is computed with the sum of the cost price of all incoming products.
-If a product is selected, it will have the cost as unit price.
-The production verify that all the cost is spread on the unit price of output moves.
+This cost is allocated to the output products based on the list price of each (the product without a list price are considered as waste).